mandelbrot-eye/headline-analyzer/README.md

 6. NLP analys
   6a.
   6b.
 Sentiment analysis
   6c.
-Tokenization and vectorization of thr data.
+Tokenization and vectorization of thr data
   6d.
 7. Choosing the Text generating model
 8. Training of the NN
 9. Deploying the model.
 Results